apache/buildstream/HACKING.rst

 Documenting Conventions
 ~~~~~~~~~~~~~~~~~~~~~~~
-When adding a new class to the buildstream core, an entry referring to
-the new module where the new class is defined should be added to
-the toplevel index manually in doc/source/index.rst.

 We use the sphinx.ext.napoleon extension for the purpose of having
 a bit nicer docstrings than the default sphinx docstrings.